 Mark Leitzel, MA, LCPC

-About 20 years ago (1995) Mark co-founded Two Rivers Consulting with his best friend and beloved partner Leigh.
-In 30 years of human service work, he has come to more fully realize that since we grow up in a family and this is the foundation for our life journey, people change and grow in their lives through deepening their connection to self through repairing and restoring their relationship to family and community, learning this only by respect for the many teachers and mentors that have come before in the him lineage of the positive psychology movement started by Anna Freud and August Eichhorn, passed to Karl Menninger to Larry Brendtro who leads Reclaiming Youth at Risk.
+In 1995 Mark co-founded Two Rivers Consulting with his best friend and beloved partner Leigh.
+In 33 years of human service work, he has come to more fully realize that since we grow up in a family and this is the foundation for our life journey, people change and grow in their lives through deepening their connection to self through repairing and restoring their relationship to family and community, learning this with respect for the guidance of the teachers and mentors that have come before in the him lineage of the positive psychology movement started by Anna Freud and August Eichhorn, passed to Karl Menninger to Larry Brendtro who leads Reclaiming Youth at Risk.

-In our consulting practice, Mark has, as well as his private practice, worked in camps, group homes, corrections environments, and have worked closely with juvenile justice organizations, family courts, and child and family services.
-He has developed and implemented highly effective and internationally recognized intensive family therapy programs, managed teams in both clinical and administrative spheres.
+In our consulting practice, Mark has, as well as his private practice, worked in camps, group homes, corrections environments, and has worked closely with juvenile justice organizations, family courts, and child and family services.
+He has developed and implemented highly effective and internationally recognized intensive family therapy programs, and managed teams in both clinical and administrative spheres.